 While the ecosystem converges on similar ORM patterns, we've been pushing in a different direction entirely.

-The Rust-to-TypeScript migration shows our commitment to developer experience over dogma.
+The Rust-to-TypeScript migration shows our commitment to DX over dogma.
 We built sophisticated Rust engines, learned what complexity we actually needed, then rebuilt in a way that's smaller and faster.
-That's optimization, and we're proud of it.
+That's what Prisma v7 is all about, and we're proud of it.

 But the real innovation?
 Prisma Postgres: a database designed from the ground up to work seamlessly with Prisma ORM.
 We're not just building an ORM anymore, we're creating an integrated data platform where the database and ORM speak the same language.

-This is the kind of innovation that happens when you're not busy rebuilding features you once claimed weren't needed.
-(Okay, okay, that was a little spicy.
+This is the kind of innovation that happens when you're not busy rebuilding features you once claimed weren't needed (ok, we admit, that was a little spicy).
 But seriously, we're excited about where this is going.)
 And here's the thing: we genuinely want other ORMs work great with Prisma Postgres too.
-Rising tide lifts all boats.
+A rising tide lifts all boats.
 More good ORMs means more developers building with databases, which means more potential Prisma Postgres users.
 Everyone wins.

 Looking Forward: Why Convergence Matters